About the course

 Tuition on the BPhil is through a combination of classes, one-to-one supervisions and independent research.

 You will also be required to attend eight graduate classes during the first four terms of study, two per term.
 Graduate classes are normally provided for the most popular subjects in the BPhil syllabus.
 You may also attend any other classes, seminars and lectures in the Faculty of Philosophy which are of interest to you and any classes, seminars and lectures in other faculties that are open to you.

-If you are interested in the philosophy of physics or ancient philosophy you may wish to study the specific pathways for these subjects in the BPhil in Philosophy.
+If you are interested in ancient philosophy or the philosophy of physics you may wish to study the specific pathways for these subjects in the BPhil in Philosophy.
 These are not separate courses, but a way of maximising the study of these topics within the existing BPhil structure.
-A student on these tracks would study primarily the philosophy of physics/science or ancient philosophy during the first four terms and go on to write a 30,000-word thesis on a philosophy of physics/science or an ancient philosophy topic in the final two terms.
+A student on these tracks would study primarily ancient philosophy or the philosophy of physics/science during the first four terms and go on to write a 30,000-word thesis on an ancient philosophy or philosophy of physics/science topic in the final two terms.